ivashev/dexcelerate-frontend-test-task/README.md

 A high-performance React app that shows real-time crypto token data in two side-by-side tables with infinite scrolling.
 Think of it like a live dashboard for tracking trending and new tokens across different blockchains, with data that updates in real-time via WebSocket connections.
 Perfect for anyone who wants to keep an eye on the crypto market without refreshing their browser every 5 seconds.

 ## Issues

-### 🐛 Known Problems & Limitations
+### Known Problems & Limitations

-Here's what's currently broken or missing - we're working on it!
+Here's what's currently broken or missing

 #### Data Type Issues
 - **priceUsd field**: The API returns `priceUsd` as a number, but it should be a string for proper precision handling.
 This can cause weird floating-point math issues when dealing with crypto prices.